ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/bounces.md

 Reverse-DNS is a system which lets you define what hostname an IP address resolves to.
 Your server will have an IP address and, by default, will reverse-resolve to `ip.ip.ip.ip.srvlist.ukfast.net`.
 It's important to set you hostname to something that does not contain an IP address, as the default does.

-To configure it, you'll need to first log into your MyUKFast client area and head over to the server page in question, where you should be confronted with something like this:
+To configure it, log in to [MyUKFast](https://my.ukfast.co.uk) and go to the server in question, where you will see a page like this:

 ![Reverse DNS](files/rdns.png)

-In the field highlighted, enter the hostname you chose earlier and press `Update`.
+In the `rDNS` field, enter the hostname you chose earlier and press `Update`.

-Your new hostname will be reflected instantly, but it will take time for the reverse-DNS to propagate - usually 24 hours - so give it time before checking everything is in place.
+Your new hostname will be reflected instantly, but it will take time for the reverse-DNS to propagate across the internet - up to 48 hours - so give it time before checking everything is in place.

-In a similar vein, it's also recommended to set up an SPF record for your domain.
-This is covered more in-depth in the following article:
-[Configuring SPF Records](/myukfast/safedns/spf.html)
+In a similar vein, it's also recommended you set up an SPF record for your domain.
+This is covered in more in-depth in [Configuring SPF Records](/myukfast/safedns/spf.html)

 ```eval_rst